StevenBlack/vocab/million-dollar-words.md

 operas are mawkish; so are bad movies.

+### Maybe posting this megathread was a mistake...

+### Media Naturalness Theory
+Writing has existed for <2% of human history, so our brains are not evolved for reading; we need vocal/facial cues for context.
+Thus, accept that you'll be misunderstood online, but never stop posting, for the only way to write clearer is by writing.

 ### meet
 There's a nice, slightly archaic, meaning for this word aside from the obvious one.
 Something that is meet is fitting, suitable or appropriate.
 Wearing a tie